-What are the prerequisites for having an gated blood pool scan done?
-There are no pre-requisites for…Read more
+What are the prerequisites for having an ultrasound done?
+If you are referring a patient for an ultrasound examination, it…Read more

 A nuclear medicine (NM) gated blood pool scan is an imaging test which involves labelling the red blood cells in your blood with a radiopharmaceutical and then measuring the amount of blood in the heart during different parts of the heart beat.
 The images are acquired on a gamma camera.
 The filling and emptying of the heart chambers can be measured in a NM gated blood pool scan.
 It is called a “blood pool” scan because it is an analysis of the amount of radioactive blood pooling in the heart chambers at different times of an average cardiac cycle.
 The scan is termed “gated” because it is a study that is performed in time with the heart rhythm or heart beat.
 The data in between 2 heart beats (1 cardiac or heart cycle) are divided into a number of sections, usually 8.
 The computer “gates” the data sorting it into one of the 8 arbitrary sections of the cardiac cycle, making a very short movie of the heart pumping.